-Vote to Phase Out Gas-powered Leaf blowers by 2026!
+Why We Voted to Phase Out Gas-powered Leaf blowers by 2026!

 But why just gas blowers?
 Because most use excessively loud outdated 2-stroke engines that produce ear-damaging noise at a long distance and emit carcinogenic fumes and particulates that blow around with the leaves at up to 280mph (three times more wind force than the 78mph winds of a hurricane.)
+4-stroke engines, not widely used, are a close second in terms of toxicity and noise.
+Neither filters out heavy metals produced an atomized, and both create cancerous fumes.

 The toxic fumes and particulates enter the lungs of the operators--as well as people and pets walking by.
 Compounding this, greenhouse gases are also emitted from the mix of gas and oil--including CO2 at 11 pounds per 40 minutes of operation.
 Only 60% of the gas-oil mix is used, while the other 40% becomes carcinogenic fumes and tiny particulates that don't leave the lungs once inhaled.
+4-stroke engines without catalytic converters are almost as toxic as 2-strokes--and both are by far more toxic on public health than any road vehicle or lawn tool.

 Those of us who are "bystanders" (neighbors, walkers, citizens) are exposed to risks for permanent hearing loss as well hypertension, cardiac issues, lung and blood cancer and other respiratory illnesses.
 Please review Mt.
 Sinai School of Medicine for more information on the public health impacts of gas blowers (Community Talk: Health Hazards of Gas-Powered Leaf Blowers.)